 In addition to variation in factors affecting water availability, differences in crop growth prior to the application of stress are often major confounding factors in the assessment of stress tolerance, as these result in differences in ability to access soil water, in canopy transpiration rate, or in inter-plot competition.
 It is necessary to improve field management practices to eliminate, as much as possible, differences in plant stands, in fertilizer application rate, in pre-stress water application and drainage, and in pest and disease incidence.
 Management of the final irrigation prior to initiating the stress is a particularly critical factor.
-This should be designed to completely fill the soil profile to eliminate differences in water use among genotypes, and to then rapidly drain excess water to prevent local waterlogging.
+This should be designed to completely fill the soil profile to eliminate differences in soil water storage due to the effects of previous irrigation, or differences in water use among genotypes, and to then rapidly drain excess water to prevent local waterlogging.
 Finally, the experimenter should be prepared to learn from past problems and to adjust management practices to minimize these.